 If you can get your posts on relevant channel pages by using hashtags and getting more engagement, you’ll have more eyes on your posts and you’ll end up making more sales — which is what Instagram product tags are all about.

-How to Use Tag Products on Instagram to Increase Sales
+How to Use Product Tags on Instagram to Increase Sales

 Like all things on Instagram, there is just simply using the feature, and then there’s optimizing it to get the most return for your business.